ANCPLabOldenburg/ancpbids_documentation/book/introduction.md

 * **Maintainable and clean implementation.** A modular structure helps to control the complexity and minimizes transitive dependencies, making ancpBIDS lightweight and attractive for third-party integration.
 This design also encourages community contributions and future extensibility.

-* **Support for multiple BIDS schema versions.** ancpBIDS dynamically adapts to different BIDS versions based on the dataset’s version declaration.
+* **Support for multiple BIDS schema versions.** ancpBIDS adapts to different BIDS versions based on the dataset’s version declaration and the BIDS schema.

 ```{admonition} In-memory graph?
 :class: tip